In today’s post, I’m going to show you how to use Blake Snyder’s Save the Cat! Beat Sheet to plot your novel.

 If this structure resonates with you, I recommend purchasing the book Save the Cat!
 The Last Book on Screenwriting You’ll Ever Need by Blake Snyder, or the book Save the Cat!
 Writes a Novel: The Last Book on Novel Writing You’ll Ever Need by Jessica Brody—both of which go into way more detail than I can do here.

 And if this doesn’t resonate with you—that’s okay too!
 There’s no “right” way to plot out a novel.
-Check out these other popular plotting methods to find one that works for you:
+Check out this other article about How to Outline Your Novel with the Hero’s Journey

 For self-study, I’d encourage you to map out these 15 beats for one of your favorite books or movies.
 Or for a book or movie that's most like the story you want to write.
 Doing this will help you see the Save the Cat! story beats in action, giving you a better understanding of how you can use this structure in your own stories!